The Davis Girl Scouts Take on Climate Change

 ECOS Awards Environmentalist of the Year Award to Sacramento CCL Founder - Jennifer Wood.

-On Wednesday, November 8, 2017, Jennifer Wood will receive the Environmentalist of the Year Award from the Environmental Council of Sacramento (ECOS).
+On Wednesday, November 8, 2017, Jennifer Wood received the Environmentalist of the Year Award from the Environmental Council of Sacramento (ECOS).
 She spearheaded the formation of the Sacramento Chapter of Citizens' Climate Lobby in 2013, and has since traveled up the ranks of the predominantly all-volunteer, national organization to take on the role of Regional Coordinator; managing the activities of several chapters in the Heartland area of Northern California.
 She will be honored along with other champions of the environment at ECOS' annual ceremony.
 The ceremony will be held at the Sierra 2 Center in Curtis Park from 6:30- 8:30 pm, following a reception that begins at 530 pm.

 Jennifer commented on her recognition by saying, "This award belongs to my Chapter's members as much as it does to me, There is no Citizens' Climate Lobby without the volunteers and there is no political will for change unless citizens speak out and become active."